Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Get information at the station

 If your train is on strike, go directly to the station, at least if it is a large one.
-Unfortunately, small stations will often not have information counters.
-The information counter should be able to direct you to an alternate train or point you towards a bus.
-In France, when the trains are on strike, buses are sometimes put into service on certain routes.
+The information counter should be able to direct you to an alternate train or point you towards a bus, if one has been put in place to replace the train.

 Rebook or get a refund